tomnewton/cloud-run-twitter-ephemeral/README.md

   gcloud pubsub topics create run-trigger
 ```

 5. Go to developers.twitter.com and create an application, and get your authentication credentials.
+You'll need these in Step 7.

 6. Build this project and ship it to Google Container Registry.
 You must provide Environment Variables for the following keys:
 ```bash
   gcloud builds submit --tag gcr.io/[PROJECT-ID]/[IMAGE]
 ```

 7. Now you'll actually setup the Cloud Rub service.
+You'll need to set the following ENV variables.

 - TWITTER_CONSUMER_KEY
 - TWITTER_CONSUMER_SECRET